 This balance should effectively highlight the noises that it’s good to hear, and cut down on those that are going to get in the way.

-That’s all you need to know to optimize the best League of Legends settings in 2021 There isn’t a huge amount of control here.
+That’s all you need to know to optimize the best League of Legends settings in 2022 There isn’t a huge amount of control here.
 However, by improving your frame rate and your inputs to the game, you’re going to be getting a much smoother experience.
-None of this is a replacement for practise, but it can help you eliminate any resistance to good performance that’s being caused by your PC.
+None of this is a replacement for practice, but it can help you eliminate any resistance to getting a good performance that’s being caused by your PC.